TaylorJadin/jadin.me/content/posts/journal/2022-08-18/index.md

 ![screenshot of the Foundry login page.](foundry_login.png)

+Finally, I dumped [Pinboard](https://pinboard.in) as its web archiving feature I pay extra for hasn't really been working for some time.
+I've moved over to [Raindrop.io](https://raindrop.io) and its browser extensions, mobiile apps, desktop apps, and the whole service are fantastic.
+Really impressed so far.

 Welp, this was supposed to be short, and it wasn't really.
 This is the first one so that makes sense I suppose, I'll have to keep up with these so they can actually be short!